 Changes the backup encryption key:The rekey command can be used to create multiple backups with a common key.
 See the Init command page for instructions.

 $ hb rekey -c backupdir [-k key] [-p ask/env]

 Typically, the -k option is not used and a new random key is generated.
 This is more secure than specifying a key but it also requires that you store the key in a safe place.
 Use the -k option to specify your own encryption key, for example, -k 'this is my new key'.
 The quotes are required if the key contains spaces or other special characters.
 To set a blank key, use -k '' (two single quotes).
 With a blank key, your backup is still encrypted, but anyone with access to your backup files could run HashBackup and restore your data by creating a blank key file.
 After changing the key, the old key file is renamed to key.conf.orig and the rekeyed database is uploaded to all remote destinations configured in dest.conf.

 Use the -p option to set a passphrase.
-The passphrase protects your key in situations where others may have access to your backup key.
-Examples of this are if you rent a VPS (Virtual Private Server), have a managed server someone else administers, or write your backup directly to remote storage such as Google Drive.
-See the init command for more information.
+The passphrase protects your key in situations where others may have access to your key.conf file.
+Examples of this are if you rent a VPS (Virtual Private Server), have a managed server someone else administers, or write your backup directly to remote storage such as Google Drive or Dropbox.
+See the Init command for more information.